lhaake/lhaake.github.io/project-worksheet-LHaake.md

 ## Issues and Resolutions

 #### Issue 1: Pushing to my personal GitHub repo
 **ERROR**: error: failed to push some refs to 'https://github.com.lhaake/Project-1.git' Updates were rejected because the remote contains work that you do not have locally.  _My Notes:_ I think I caused this error when I was working on a new layout for my site and deleted files on my repo (such as styles.css), and the remote and local didn't match.
 **RESOLUTION**: Stack helped me by running the command in the terminal: ``` git push origin master --force ```

-#### Issue 2: Creating unique classes in render() function
+#### Issue 2: Creating unique classes for projects data
 **ISSUE**: My issue was I wasn't sure how to target a specific item in my ProjectsArray while using the forEach() array method.
-I'm familair with targeting array items using bracket notation and a loop counter variable [i].
-I wanted to be able to add unique classes to my project data (div's, images, etc) on my page and could style them individually.
+I'm familair with targeting array items using bracket notation and a loop counter variable [i] within a for or while loop.
+I wanted to be able to add unique classes to my project data (div's, images, etc) on my page and style them individually.
 **RESOLUTION**: Stack helped me by sending a [MDN article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) about the forEach() array method, and that I could use string interpolation to create these classes for each item in the array.

+### One thing that was truly challenging that you worked through and how you worked through it:
+- Styling the Projects data.
+Outside of knowing how many rows and columns I was going to have for Mobile, Tablet and Desktop versions, I didn’t plan my CSS well enough.
+I ended up trying out a lot of different possibilities - using Grid, Flexbox, Grid & Flexbox together.
+I think some of this confusion for me is that Grid and Flexbox are new and I’m still learning how certain properties work, along with the considerations for responsive - image size and fitting on the page, centering content, alignment to other items.

+### One thing that you couldn’t resolve or implement due to time or skillset
+- Using bootstrap Cards classes and code to style my projects data.
+I ran out of time before trying this out.
+My priority was to pull the data and display it on the page.
+To make sure I had time for the rest of the project, I opted to use CSS instead of attempting to implement the Bootstrap classes and structure.

 ## Future Direction & Ideas